Dabin-Joo/CSDF_LAB_Tool/PWB/Mac_Forensic_tool/Readme.md

 ## Requirement
 OS : MacOS\
 Langauage : Python 3.7 or above version\
-There is no need to install other libraries.(we use only Python standard library)

 ## install
 Download all python files and place all files in one directory